 If you experience a combination of these common symptoms, it’s time to check your glucose levels.
-Some of these symptoms are also common in one experiencing hypoglycemia – when blood sugar has fallen below 70mg/dL.
+Some of these symptoms are also common in one experiencing hypoglycemia – when blood glucose has fallen below 70mg/dL.

+Your continuous glucose monitor (CGM) makes it very easy to see how your glucose levels respond to meals.
 If you ever question your CGM’s reading, you can confirm your levels using a traditional fingerstick and blood glucose meter.

-Lifestyle tips for keeping post-meal spikes under control
+Tips for keeping post-meal glucose under control